 We are entering an era of huge transformation.

-A true digital industrial revolution driven by Internet of Things (IoT) and artificial intelligence (AI).
+A true digital revolution driven by Internet of Things (IoT) and artificial intelligence (AI).

-As the new digitally enabled era approaches, NEC has committed to re-examine the fundamental relationship between people and technology, launching the “NEC Future Creation Forum” as a venue where prominent intellectual players can voice opinions on developing technologies and applications that enrich our society and our future.
+As the new digitally enabled era approaches, NEC has committed to re-examine the fundamental relationship between people and technology, launching the “NEC Future Creation Forum” as a venue where prominent intellectual players can voice opinions on how technologies should develop to enrich our society and our future.

-NEC intends to nurture the NEC Future Creation Forum as a beacon for debate on the digital industrial revolution and singularity.
+NEC intends to nurture the NEC Future Creation Forum as a beacon for debate on the evolution of a new world with the digital revolution.

 Working together with people worldwide to realize a society which affords all people an equal chance to test and stretch their talents, and to build a brighter world inspired by infinite human creativity and capability.